shafin-jadavji/face-recognition-app/README.md

 - opencv-python: For image and video processing.
 - numpy: For numerical operations.
-- dlib (planned): For advanced face detection and recognition.
+- dlib: For advanced face detection and recognition.
+- face_recognition: For face recognition.

 Install dependencies using: